67Samuel/EmbrioTechnicalTest/README.md

 It uses MVI architecture.

 ## How to build/run/test
+- With Android Studio
   - Open project in Android Studio
   - Connect a device to it or run an emulator
   > Tested on OnePlus 5T
+- With APK file
+  - Navigate to the [first release](https://github.com/67Samuel/EmbrioTechnicalTest/releases/tag/v0.0.0) in this repo
+  - Under Assets, download `EmbrioTechnicalTest.apk`

+## Comments
 ### Give some thought on how you can design a better user experience for Phone and Tablet users.
 - Obviously the UI can be improved - currently the app does not use different themes for light and dark/day and night mode, and does not handle the errors in a graceful and specific manner.
 - The app also shows only one weather forecast per day, and so a way to see a more granular report would increase user experience.